 Why make your website ADA-compliant?

-ADA compliance applies to all private companies that employ 15 or more employees, businesses that operate for the public good, and all government agencies.
-For example, if you run a business and have a website, you need to make sure that it is accessible or run the risk of being sued.
+ADA compliance applies to all private companies that employ 15 or more employees, businesses that operate for the public good, and government agencies.
+For example, if you run a business and have a website, you need to make sure it is accessible or risk being sued.

 Aside from avoiding lawsuits, making your website accessible will help your business grow.
 As we’ve mentioned before, it helps improve your brand’s reputation and increases your market share.
 Web accessibility also improves the customer’s experience, which ensures customer loyalty.
 All of these help increase your company’s bottom line.